Welcome

 I have coached teams since I was 16 years old.
 Time and again I have seen empowered teams mature to perform miracles once they were given the right circumstances.

 But I have also built with my own hands.
 I have developed both hardware and software.
 I have worked both as a long-term employee and as a consultant.
-I have worked both in the highly regulated MedTech industry and at the breakneck pace of a startup disrupting an entire industry.
+I have worked both in the highly regulated MedTech industry and at the breakneck pace of software startups disrupting entire industries.

-Six years of (and counting..) of startup software development management
+Six years of of startup software development management

 My greatest achievement so far is having been the guide on the ground for the engineers at the digital book service Nextory.
-During my time there, Nextory achieved year after year of consistent tripple- and high double-digit customer growth and industry leading employee engagement.
+During my time there, Nextory achieved year after year of consistent triple- and high double-digit customer growth and industry-leading employee engagement.

 My most valuable lesson so far has been how to take a cross-cultural, cross-continent team of engineers and turn them into a cohesive, trusting unit that delivers fantastic results.